GSA/resources.data.gov/pages/_resources/inventory-data-gov-guide.md

   The primary use of [inventory.data.gov](https://inventory.data.gov/dataset) is to provide a dataset management system for agencies that need a tool to meet the requirements of the Open Data Policy.Data.gov uses inventory.data.gov for a second purpose.
 From 2011-2014, Data.gov featured data hosting using the Socrata platform.
 About a dozen agencies used the platform to host their datasets directly on Data.gov.
 At the conclusion of the Socrata contract in 2014, several agencies indicated a continuing need for hosting capability for these datasets (approximately 100).
 To accommodate these agencies, the Data.gov PMO migrated the datasets previously hosted at the platform to a hosting capability using the CKAN [DataStore](http://docs.ckan.org/en/ckan-2.2/datastore.html) extension, on the CKAN instance at inventory.data.gov.
 As a result, the access URLs for this small number of datasets begin with inventory.data.gov and are publicly accessible without needing a user account.

   For the time being, the Data.gov PMO will continue to provide this hosting capability on inventory.data.gov while it remains small scale and does not require significant additional Data.gov resources.

-  ### Webinar on inventory.data.gov

-  {:#webinar-on-inventory-data-gov}

-  Data.gov, working with DigitalGov University, presented a webinar for agencies interested in using inventory on December 16, 2014.
-For more information, consult the recording of the webinar.

-  Here are some questions and answers raised during the [webinar](http://youtu.be/ciLYjDsF4lo):

   1. Who do we email to request our organization be created?